 - When selecting speakers, chose a higher power one than required.
 For example: If a 5 Watt ceiling speaker is required, chose a 10 Watt or 15 Watt speaker and use the 5 Watt tap on the transformer.
 This again reduces the likelihood of overloading cheaper transformers, and gives the ability to increase the power level (volume) if required.

 - When connecting many speakers, it is good to have multiple feed cables.
 For example; if connecting 60 speakers, it is possible to use one speaker cable run and loop in and out of each speaker.
 However it is better to have several feed cables to smaller groups of speakers.
 This way if a fault occurs, it is easier to isolate which feed the fault in on.
+Also the total load (and cable loss) is shared by each cable run.
+If you have long cable runs, see my Cable Loss Calculator to ensure you use the right size cable.

 - It is possible to get some speakers with a built-in attenuator to control the volume of the speaker.
 This is useful in situations when you want the listener to control the volume.
 For example in a creche.
 It is also possible to get external attenuators to control the volume in a room or for an individual speaker.

 - If possible, measure the impedance of each speaker feed cable before connecting the amplifier.
 This is best done with an impedance meter.
 If installing a number of distributed speaker systems, an impedance meter is very useful.
-For examples of impedance meters, view Amazon’s range here.

 - Don’t connect a 4 ohm or 8 ohm speaker directly to a 100 volt line or 70 volt line speaker cable.
 Apart from severely overloading the speaker (and possibly burning it out) a 4-8 ohm speaker effectively puts a short circuit on the speaker line and overloads the amplifier.
 See the calculations below for the mathematical explanation of this.

 - If a 100 Volt line amplifier is overloaded, connecting the load to the 70 Volt line effectively halves the load on the amplifier and it will not be overloaded.
+However the maximum power to each speaker (and therefore the speaker output) is reduced by 3dB.

 - Example 1: The total watts of all the (100 Volt) speakers totals 200 Watts.
 If connected to the 100 Volt line speaker terminals of a 120 watt (100 Volt) amplifier, the amplifier will be overloaded.
 Connect the same speakers to the 70 Volt line terminals of the same 120 watt amplifier and the amplifier will only see a load of 100 Watts.